 Verrett would continue to sing, alternating soprano and mezzo roles to her considerable detriment, for another fourteen years, but nothing she did subsequently came anywhere close to what she’d achieved in her mid-40s in the mid-‘70s.
 Despite her efforts, she never really became a soprano.
 Consider, for example, a video of the last movement of the Verdi Requiem under Abbado in 1981: she hits all the notes, but the center of gravity of the voice is too low for the music.
 She sounds like a mezzo singing a soprano role.
 She also appears to be worried about the next note at certain points; compare that to her almost cheeky fearlessness in the Macbeth video.

 What Verrett did succeed in doing was opening up a number of gaping holes in what had once been so splendidly even an instrument.
 After four years’ absence, she returned to the Met in 1986 as a replacement for Florence Quivar for four performances of Don Carlo.
 My comment at the first intermission of the prima was “there are more holes in that voice than in a piece of swiss cheese.”
 The Veil Song, which had once been a highlight of her Eboli, was just depressing.
 (I heard her again, again replacing someone else, in a 1990 Trovatore, part of her last string of performances at the Met.
-My chief memory of that evening is the interpolated high C at the end of “Deh rallentate o barbari”, and a dang good high C it was, too.
+My chief memory of that evening is the interpolated high C at the end of “Deh rallentate o barbari”.
 The rest of the voice was in no better shape than it had been in 1986, but the performance was far less unsettling, perhaps because register breaks better suit an old hag than a woman who curses her own fatal beauty.)

 The mystery of Verrett is why, when she was holding the keys to the kingdom, did she basically throw them away in what I can only see as an attempt to get the last curtain call and impose herself in the standard soprano repertory?
 Cassandre, Didon, Neocle, Lady Macbeth, the Favorita Leonora were the kinds of parts in which people wanted to hear her: how much did her audience even care about her Tosca, Aida, Norma or her disastrous attempt at Leonore in Fidelio (when she was an age – 50 – at which wise sopranos drop the role from their repertory)?